rahulgulati89/Kafka/README.md

 # Conduktor - Produce & Consume Protobuf Messages to Kafka topic

+## Brief ->

+Protobuf is a method of serializing structured data.
+Data serialization is important piece in building Streaming solutions as it makes sure that your data is being consistent across your platform.Protobuf messages are defined in `.proto` files and it supports generating code bindings in many different languages including Python, Java, C#, C++, Go etc.

 This blog talks about

 1. Create Kafka Topic and Protobuf Schema from Conduktor UI.